AdamJ-Dev/unfoolable-blog-CMS/README.md

   update a blog: owner;
   delete a blog: owner;
   pin a comment: owner;
-  create an admin comment: admin;
+  create a verified comment: user;
-  edit an admin comment: admin;
+  edit your own verified comment: user;
   delete a comment: owner;
 ```

 AdamJ-Dev is the only owner.
-An owner is also an admin.
-To *become* an admin, you have to sign up.
+An owner is also a user.
+To *become* a user, you have to sign up.
 To sign up, you require a passcode.
-The passcode is known only to existing admins, and may be changed at the owner's discretion.
+The passcode is known only to existing users, and may be changed at the owner's discretion.

 ## Getting started: